tung/ruggrogue/book/entity-component-system.md

 In order to understand how RuggRogue reads and modifies its own game data, you'll need to understand the basics of Shipyard 0.4.
 This is the point where I would link to the Shipyard 0.4 User's Guide that existed when I started writing the game, except it was replaced wholesale when Shipyard 0.5 came out, which has a bunch of differences.
-I could build and host that old guide myself, but putting up documentation for an older version of somebody else's library with no indication that it's stale causes problems.
+I could build and host that old guide myself, but putting up documentation for an older version of somebody else's library with no indication that it's stale would be problematic.
 As such, most of this chapter is going to serve as a crash course on Shipyard 0.4, which should provide a foundation for understanding the code in RuggRogue that works with game data.

 If you have Rust installed and you have the RuggRogue source code, you can peruse a detailed reference to Shipyard 0.4's API, along with all of the other crates used by RuggRogue, by typing `cargo doc --open`.